Enabling ODBC support in Perl with Perl DBI and DBD::ODBC

 Now verify that your ODBC driver is installed and working:

-• If you installed unixODBC as part of your Easysoft installation it will be in /usr/local/easysoft/unixODBC. unixODBC programs will be in /usr/local/easysoft/unixODBC/bin.
+• If you installed unixODBC as part of your Easysoft installation, its default location is /usr/local/easysoft/unixODBC. unixODBC programs are in /usr/local/easysoft/unixODBC/bin.

-• If you built unixODBC yourself it will be in /usr/local (by default) or wherever you set --prefix to. unixODBC programs will be in /usr/local/bin or prefix/bin.
+• If you built unixODBC yourself, its location is /usr/local or wherever you set --prefix to. unixODBC programs are in /usr/local/bin or prefix/bin.

-• if you installed unixODBC as part of a RPM or package it will be in various places but the unixODBC programs should already be on your path (probably /usr/bin).
+• if you installed a unixODBC package, its location will vary, but the unixODBC programs should be on your path.
+(They're probably /usr/bin.)

-You will know if you have the correct path if you can find unixODBC's odbcinst program.
-In the rest of this section the path to unixODBC programs is called UNIXODBCBIN.
+In the rest of this section, the path to unixODBC programs is called UNIXODBCBIN.

-2. Locate where unixODBC is storing the installed ODBC drivers and SYSTEM DSNs:
+2. Find out where unixODBC stores ODBC drivers and system DSNs:

 UNIXODBCBIN/odbcinst -j